 How the Employment Rights Act (ERA) 2025 Affects Automatic Unfair Dismissal

-The Employment Rights Act 2025 received Royal Assent on 18 December 2025 and strengthens automatic unfair dismissal protections.
+The Employment Rights Act 2025 received Royal Assent on 18 December 2025.
+It strengthens automatic unfair dismissal protections.
 Changes are being phased in over 2026 and 2027.

 The government published a revised implementation timeline on 3 February 2026.
 The dates below reflect that updated timetable.